 Having a dog is all about learning what they do and don't need to be healthy and happy, and part of those concerns include exercise.
-Exercising your dog every day is a requirement that helps to keep them in shape, tone their muscles, and tire them out — which usually leads to less destrucgtive behaviors caused by boredom or pent-up energy.
+Exercising your dog every day is a requirement that helps to keep them in shape, tone their muscles, and tire them out — which usually leads to less destructive behaviors caused by boredom or pent-up energy.
 Of course, too much of any good thing can come with its own set of problems, so what's the right amount of exercise for your dog?

 How much exercise is enough?

 The answer to that question will depend on your specific dog, but the general recommendation is anywhere between 30 minutes and two hours a day.
 Of course, finding the right amount of exercise needs for your dog will depend on a number of factors.

 Over time, you will be able to determine how much exercise is right for your particular dog based on his energy level during your outdoor activity, and how he might behave during the rest of the day.
 Regular exercise is important for any dog to stave off obesity and maintain their overall health.

 Because every pooch is different, the amount of anything they may need, like sleep, food, or attention, will depend on the dog.
 The same thing goes for how much mental stimulation and exercise a dog will need as well.
-While some dogs simply have a personal preference for the things they need and want for, several factors can contribute to the amount of exercise that will make your dog a tired dog.
+While some dogs simply have a personal preference for the things they need and want, several factors can contribute to the amount of exercise that will make your dog a tired dog.
 Among these things to consider include your dog's age, size, breed, and the overall condition of health he's in.
 For instance, a young dog of an active breed like a Labrador will require much more physical activity than say, an elderly English bulldog.

 Young vs. older dogs